RazoBeckett/blog/content/about.md

 # 👋 Hey, I’m Razo Beckett

 Welcome to my little corner of the web!
-I'm a curious technologist, passionate about Linux, open-source, automation, DevOps, and building tools that just *work*.
+I am an interested technologist that loves Linux, open-source, automation, DevOps, and the development of tools that simply work.
 Whether it's scripting my way through a problem or crafting something useful with Go or Python, I love creating things that make life a little easier—and a lot more interesting.

 ## 💻 What I Do
 I spend most of my time tinkering with: